OWNER & RESIDENT A-Z

 The Superintendent is not responsible for:

-Ø Any maintenance or cleaning of "exclusive use" common areas such as assigned parking spots
+- Any maintenance or cleaning of "exclusive use" common areas such as assigned parking spots.
+The Corporation has the whole garage power-washed at least once a year.

 The Superintendent, who is supervised by the Property Manager, lives on-site (in Unit 205) to better serve the needs of the residents of New Town of York.